 On this dayJul 23, 1910

 On July 23, 1910, Colored Alabamian magazine reported the murder of black taxi driver Mitchell Johnson in Montgomery, Alabama.
 Earlier that month, a white man employed Mr. Johnson to drive him to his home, then refused to pay the fare.
 Mr. Johnson reported the incident to his employer and had the man arrested.
-After the passenger posted bond and was released from jail, he found Mr. Johnson and shot him, killing him.
+After the passenger posted bond and was released from jail, he found Mr. Johnson and shot him to death.
 When the man was rearrested, he asserted that he killed Mr. Johnson in self-defense and he was released.

 One of few black journalism publications in the Deep South, Colored Alabamian denounced the lack of justice for black victims in the courts.
 “White men who murder Negroes only have to tell the Court they acted in SELF-DEFENSE, to be turned loose," the magazine read, "whether the victim was a Negro man or a poor helpless Negro woman.”